Healthdirect Free Australian health advice you can count on.

 • Maintain your boundaries and expectations while giving your teen opportunities to express their independence in a safe and healthy way.

-This will help teach your child good, constructive communication.
-It will also help them learn to read and respond to emotions.
+These actions will help your child learn clear and positive communication.
+It will also help them understand and respond to emotions.

 How can I manage violent behaviour?